 The Berlin Wall

-The Berlin WallThe Berlin Wall divided the German city from 1961 until 1989.
+The Berlin Wall divided the German city from 1961 until 1989.
 It became a symbol of the deep political divisions that split Europe between the so-called capitalist West and the Communist East.
 The wall across Berlin was an ideological and physical barrier — and often a deadly one.

 A guarded inner border that split Germany into two parts had been in place since the end of World War II.
 The United States and the wartime allies that later formed NATO militarily controlled the West, while the Soviet Union controlled what came to be East Germany.

 The inner border was fortified by East Germany after 1952, as the ideological Cold War between the West and the East deepened.

 The wartime German capital city of Berlin was divided into four sectors, which were controlled by the United States, Britain, France and the Soviet Union.
 After the inner German border was strengthened in 1952, Berlin became the main route for Germans leaving the Soviet-controlled East — an estimated 3.5 million people by 1961.

 The Wall Goes Up